What is Cooperative Seating?

 Steps to get a Priority Seating Card

-- Staff will take your photo and give you your Priority Seating Card at no charge.
+- Staff will take your photo and give you a Priority Seating Card at no charge.

-- Please keep your documentation in case you lose or damage your card.
+- Staff will return the note from the health care professional to you.
+Keep it in case you lose or damage your card.

 - Registered Nurse/Nurse Practitioner